Dennis Rader: Murder of the Otero family

-After being bound, Rader said the family began complaining of problems related to poor blood circulation.
-Joseph complained of a cracked rib, so Rader put a pillow under him.
+After being bound, the family began complaining of problems related to poor blood circulation, according to Rader.
+Joseph complained of a cracked rib, which he had sustained from a previous car accident, so Rader put a pillow under him.
 Rader later stated that it was around this time that he decided to kill them.
 Rader covered Joseph's head with a plastic bag, which he then secured with ropes.
 After Joseph chewed a hole in the bag, Rader replaced it, causing him to slowly suffocate.
-Rader strangled Julie with a rope.
+Rader then strangled Julie with a rope.
 At one point she regained consciousness and pleaded for mercy for her children, prompting Rader to kill her.
 Rader then placed another plastic bag, followed by two T-shirts and an additional bag, over Joey's head.
 Rader watched him struggle from a chair set up in the bedroom.

-After the rest of the family was murdered, Rader took Josephine down to the basement.
-Rader undressed Josephine and tied a noose around a sewer pipe in the basement.
-Rader asked Josephine if her father had a camera so he could take pictures, to which she responded no. He then said that she would "go to heaven with the rest of your family", and Rader then hanged the girl in the basement and masturbated as he watched her struggle on the rope.
-On the way out of the house, he got in the Otero family car and drove it to the parking lot of a Dillons grocery store.
-He realized that he had dropped a knife in the backyard of the Otero home, so he drove the car back to the house to retrieve it.
+After he murdered the rest of the family, Rader took Josephine down to the basement, where he undressed the girl and tied a noose around a sewage pipe.
+Rader asked Josephine if she had a camera so he could take pictures, to which she responded no. When she asked what was going to happen to her, Rader replied: "Well, honey, you're going to be in heaven with the rest of your family."
+Rader proceeded to hang the girl in the basement and masturbated as he watched her struggle on the rope.
+Leaving the house, he got in the Otero family car and drove it to the parking lot of a Dillons grocery store.
+Realizing that he had dropped a knife in the backyard of the Otero home, he drove the car back to the house to retrieve it.